 Iron Supplements That DON'T Cause Constipation

-For some, iron constipation becomes a serious concern requiring medical intervention, or even forcing them to stop taking iron altogether.
+Some of my clients report iron constipation as a serious concern that's required medical intervention, or even forced them to stop taking iron altogether.

 Is Your Iron Causing Constipation?

-Iron supplements, particularly those containing ferrous iron, are known to cause gastrointestinal side effects, including constipation.
-This is a common concern among individuals taking iron.
+Iron supplements, particularly those containing ferrous iron, commonly cause gastrointestinal side effects, including constipation.

-With soluble iron supplements, the iron which is not absorbed stays in the gut long enough for certain bacteria to start using it for its own benefit.
+The iron which isn't absorbed stays in the gut long enough for certain bacteria to start using it for its own benefit.
+Along with microbiome disruption, you get slower digestion, harder stools and constipation as a side effect.

-Nano Iron is designed to to offer the tiniest particles of pure iron (elemental) that can be easily absorbed, and thus potentially reduce the unabsorbed iron that disrupts the microbiome.
+Nano Iron is designed to to offer the tiniest particles of pure iron (elemental) that can be easily absorbed, thus reducing the unabsorbed iron that disrupts the microbiome.

 Which Form of Iron is the Least Constipating?

-1. Nano Iron: Nano iron, characterised by significantly smaller particle size than traditional iron supplements, and 99.99% pure, it is highly absorbable and does not rely on digestive processes.
+Nano Iron: Nano iron, characterised by significantly smaller particle size than traditional iron supplements, and 99.99% pure, it is highly absorbable, gentle and without side-effects.
+This increased absorbancy (partially through the oral mucosa) means less iron ends up in your stomach.

 Why Do Iron Supplements Make you Constipated?